 The two most popular road-trips in Canada are the Cabot Trail on the East Coast and the Icefields Parkway in Alberta, but there are many other great road-trip itineraries to follow, with fewer crowds.
 If it's seclusion you're after, check out these alternatives.

 There’s a special charm to Canada’s Maritime provinces which makes this region a favorite amongst road trippers.

 Start in Saint John, New Brunswick, Canada’s oldest incorporated city.
 Head east along the Bay of Fundy and visit the Fundy Trail and Hopewell Rocks Provincial Park.

-Spend a day in Moncton before crossing Confederation Bridge to Prince Edward Island.
+Spend a day in Moncton before crossing Confederation Bridge to Prince Edward Island (PEI).
 Take 3-4 days to explore Canada’s smallest province, including a visit to Prince Edward Island National Park, the singing sands at Basin Head Beach, Green Gables Heritage Place, cycle a portion of the Confederation Trail, and indulge in Cow’s ice cream and a traditional lobster supper at New Glasgow Lobster Suppers.

 From PEI, take the ferry to Nova Scotia and make a point to check out Annapolis Royal, Kejimkujik National Park, the historic town of Lunenburg, the iconic Peggy’s Cove Lighthouse, and wrap up your trip in Halifax.